-The fund is a series of Schwab Annuity Portfolios, an open-end management investment company organized as a Massachusetts business trust on January 21, 1994.
+Each fund is a series of Schwab Annuity Portfolios, an open-end management investment company organized as a Massachusetts business trust on January 21, 1994.

-The fund may hold special shareholder meetings, which may cause the fund to incur non-routine expenses.
+The funds may hold special shareholder meetings, which may cause the funds to incur non-routine expenses.
 These meetings may be called for purposes such as electing Trustees, changing fundamental policies and amending management contracts.
 Shareholders are entitled to one vote for each share owned and may vote by proxy or in person.
 Proxy materials will be mailed to shareholders prior to any meetings, and will include a voting card and information explaining the matters to be voted upon.

 Insurance companies and their separate accounts are the record owners of fund shares.
-The fund understands that the insurance companies will vote their shares in accordance with timely instructions received from contract owners who have allocated contract values to the fund, to the extent required by applicable laws.
+The funds understand that the insurance companies will vote their shares in accordance with timely instructions received from contract owners who have allocated contract values to the funds, to the extent required by applicable laws.

-The bylaws of the Trust provide that one-third of shares present in person or represented by proxy and entitled to vote shall be a quorum for the transaction of business at a shareholders' meeting, except that where any provision of law, or of the Declaration of Trust or of the bylaws permits or requires that (1) holders of any series shall vote as a series, then one-third of the aggregate number of shares of that series entitled to vote shall be necessary to constitute a quorum for the transaction of business by that series, or (2) holders of any class shall vote as a class, then one-third of the aggregate number of shares of that class entitled to vote shall be necessary to constitute a quorum for the transaction of business by that class.
-Any meeting of shareholders may be adjourned from time to time by a majority of the votes properly cast upon the question of adjourning a meeting to another date or time, whether or not a quorum is present.
+The bylaws of the Trust provide that one-third of shares present in person or represented by proxy and entitled to vote shall be a quorum for the transaction of business at a shareholders' meeting, except that where any provision of law, or of the Declaration of Trust or of the bylaws permits or requires that (1) holders of any series shall vote as a series, then one-third of the aggregate number of shares of that series entitled to vote shall be necessary to constitute a quorum for the transaction of business by that series, or (2) holders of any class shall vote as a class, then one-third of the aggregate number of shares of that class entitled to vote shall be necessary to constitute a quorum for the transaction of business by that series, or (2) holders of any class shall vote as a class, then one-third of the aggregate number of shares of that class entitled to vote shall be necessary to constitute a quorum for the transaction of business by that class.
+Any meeting of shareholders may be adjourned from time to time by a majority of votes properly cast upon the question of adjourning a meeting to another date or time, whether or not a quorum is present.
 Any adjourned session or sessions may be held, within a reasonable time after the date set for the original meeting, without the necessity of further notice.
 The Declaration of Trust specifically authorizes the Board of Trustees to terminate the Trust (or any of its investment funds) by notice to the shareholders without shareholder approval.